FAQ: Higher Education Opportunity

 What if I leave TEAMS employment at UF?

 Each semester, the Office of Human Resource Services will verify the full-time TEAMS employment of the qualifying parent.
 If a parent is not a full-time TEAMS employee on the first day of classes each new semester, the HEO student will no longer be eligible for the HEO.
-If the parent later returns to UF as a full-time TEAMS employee, he or she may reapply to participate in the HEO drawing for the child.
+If the parent later returns to UF as a full-time TEAMS employee, they may reapply to participate in the HEO drawing for the child.
 Admission status at UF or the community college will not be affected if the parent is no longer employed by UF; however, the student will be responsible for any future costs formerly covered by the HEO.

 Is the HEO Scholarship considered financial aid?